-FGM is described by the World Health Organization as (WHO) a violation of women’s human rights and as a form of child abuse.
-It is estimated that in Europe alone 500,000 victims underwent the procedure and more than 125 million worldwide by 2015.
+FGM is recognised by the World Health Organization (WHO) as a human rights violation along with being a severe form of child abuse.
+It is estimated that in Europe alone, 500,000 victims underwent the procedure and more than 125 million worldwide by 2015.

-Analysis of NHS statistics, carried out by a charity in 2017, shows that a case of female genital mutilation is either discovered or treated in England every hour.
-Between April 2015 and March 2016 there were 8,656 visits by women and girls to doctors’ surgeries or hospitals where the problems were deemed to be FGM related.
+An analysis of recent NHS statistics demonstrates that one case of female genital mutilation is either discovered or treated in England every hour.
+Between April 2015 and March 2016, there were 8,656 visits by women and girls to doctors’ surgeries or hospitals where the problems were deemed to be FGM related.

 There is still a lack of education and attention being directed at the issues of FGM within many communities and professionals from education and other key statutory departments.
 To address these problems the Government needs to make available more resources for equipping and training of qualified professionals.

-It is the belief of KMEWO that in order to tackle this form of child abuse it must continue to focus on its community work.
-By building up trust and providing empowering work with women and their children within Kurdish and Arabic speaking communities, the Organisation will be able to change attitudes towards FGM and to break this cycle.
+KMEWO believes that in order to tackle this form of child abuse it must continue to focus on its community work.
+Through building up trust and providing empowerment to women and their children within Kurdish and Arabic speaking communities, KMEWO aims to change attitudes towards FGM and to break this cycle.
 KMEWO will continue to work with Mosques, Kurdish supplementary schools, primary schools and professionals from health and education sectors to raise awareness through education, networking with other women organizations and recognize the crucial role of men in this battle.
 Simultaneously teachers and authorities get trained in detecting and identifying girls who are vulnerable to FGM abuse.

-The following are observations/comments from famous women on the subject of female genital mutilation; Tanya Barron, chief executive of the charity Plan International UK, who analysed the FGM statistics, said: “These figures are once again a reminder of the global prevalence of FGM today.
+Tanya Barron, Plan International UK’s chief executive, who analysed the FGM statistics, said: “These figures are once again a reminder of the global prevalence of FGM today.
 An estimated 200 million women and girls worldwide are affected.

 “Across the UK and around the world, there’s more awareness than ever of the dangers of this practice, But FGM will only end if it is tackled globally, from the village halls of Mali and Sierra Leone to the classrooms of Britain”, she stated.